edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_4.md

 #### Lab 3: Resetting LLDP re-initilization delay timer away from the default 5 seconds.

-- LLDP Re-initilization time = The delayed time for LLDP to be re-useable
+- LLDP Re-initialization time = The delayed time for LLDP to be re-useable
 - Adjusting the LLDP reinit time can avoid frequent initialization causing by frequent settings changes to LLDP

 - Step 1: Re-init the time for LLDP port